What Locomotives will be at Rail Fest 2013?

 The Chicago & North Western locomotive is the fifth unit in the heritage fleet and was unveiled at the Ogilvie Transportation Center in Chicago on July 15, 2006.

-June 19, 2006 – Union Pacific has introduced the latest addition to its Heritage Series of locomotives – the Denver & Rio Grande Western locomotive.
-Incorporating historic colors and graphic elements of the Denver & Rio Grande Western Railroad, the new locomotive pays tribute to the men and women of the railroad that "went everywhere the hard way."
-Union Pacific unveiled the locomotive during a special employee event in Denver Saturday.
+Incorporating historic colors and graphic elements of the Denver & Rio Grande Western Railroad, the heritage locomotive unveiled in June 2006 pays tribute to the men and women of the railroad who "went everywhere the hard way."

 UP No. 1988 Missouri-Kansas-Texas Railroad